Sometimes (Ash song)

-"Sometimes" was the third single released from Northern Irish rock band Ash's third studio album, Free All Angels (2001).
+"Sometimes" is a song by the Northern Irish rock band Ash.
+It was the third single released from their third studio album, Free All Angels (2001).
 It was released on 9 July 2001 as two CD singles (the first of which being an enhanced CD), as a 7-inch vinyl (which was limited edition and came with a numbered picture gatefold sleeve), and a DVD single.
 Although "Sometimes" reached only number 21 on the UK Singles Chart, it helped contribute to increase in sales for Free All Angels.
 The song also reached number 41 in Ireland.

 "Sometimes" is a poetic love song, and is regarded as one of the stand out tracks from the album.
 The song originally slated to be the second single from the album, but the band opted for the heavier track "Burn Baby Burn" in its place.

 The song is almost always present in the live set, and is definitely a fan favourite, showing a different side to the band than that of heavier albums such as 1977 and Meltdown.
 The song can also be found on the Intergalactic Sonic 7″s hits collection.

-B-Sides
+B-sides

-The first b-side on CD1 is "Skullfull of Sulphur", a heart-string pulling Wheeler track based around an acoustic guitar.
-This song has rarely, if ever, been in the band's set list.
-However, when whispers came in 2004 of an Ash acoustic album, this was one of the track being considered for it.

-"So The Story Goes" is also a Wheeler track, and appears as a bonus track on the US version of "Free All Angels".

-The first CD2 b-side, "Teenage Kicks" is a cover of the classic The Undertones track, which was later performed on "Later with Jools Holland" by the band.
-This version of the song stars Undertones' guitarist Damian O'Neill.
+The first B-side on CD1 is "Skullfull of Sulphur", a Wheeler track based around an acoustic guitar.
+"So the Story Goes" is also a Wheeler track and appears as a bonus track on the US version of "Free All Angels".
+The first CD2 B-side, "Teenage Kicks" is a cover of the Undertones track, which was later performed on Later... with Jools Holland by the band.
+This version of the song features Undertones' guitarist Damian O'Neill.
 After John Peel's death in 2004, who was a great supporter of Ash, the band played this song live at Glastonbury 2005 in tribute to him.

-Lastly, "Melon Farmer" is a cover of a Lazer-Gun Nun song, a band from Ash's school days.
-It was originally performed on the "Peel Sessions" as a joke, but was so popular, Ash released it as a b-side and on the "Cosmic Debris" collection.
-Ash often play this song live in concert, and once did so with the band Lazer-Gun Nun in 1994.
+Lastly, "Melon Farmer" is a cover of a Lazer-Gun Nun song.
+It was originally performed on the Peel Sessions as a joke but was so popular that Ash included it as a B-side and on the Cosmic Debris collection.